ibm-cloud-docs/codeengine/troubleshoot-app.md

 Logs can be helpful to troubleshoot problems when you run apps.
 You can view app logs from the console or with the CLI.
 {: shortdesc}

-When you view logs from the console, you must create an {{site.data.keyword.la_full_notm}} instance in the same region as your {{site.data.keyword.codeengineshort}} project.
+When you view logs from the console, you must create an {{site.data.keyword.logs_full_notm}} instance in the same region as your {{site.data.keyword.codeengineshort}} project.
 You are not required to create this instance before you work with your {{site.data.keyword.codeengineshort}} app. {{site.data.keyword.codeengineshort}} makes it easy to enable logging for your apps.
 You can view app logs after you add logging capabilities.
-For more information, see [viewing app logs from the console](/docs/codeengine?topic=codeengine-view-logs#view-applogs-ui).
+For more information, see [viewing app logs from the console](/docs/codeengine?topic=codeengine-codeengine-logging&interface=ui#view-appjobfunctionlogs-ui).

 When you work with the CLI, you can display logs for all the instances of an app or display logs of a specific instance of an app.